 And finally, my third pile is winter decor.
-Items that I’ve had displayed for Christmas but will also work for winter.
+Items that I’ve had displayed for Christmas will also work for winter.

 - Remove seasonal pillows from the fillers.
 Only store the pillow covers.
 Use your filler for the next seasonal pillows.

 - Place smaller decor items inside larger items.
-This is a great way add extra protection for delicate ornaments.
+This is a great way to add extra protection for delicate ornaments.

-- Use vacuum storage bags for pillows, throw blankets and bedding that needs seasonal storage.
+- Use vacuum storage bags for pillows, throw blankets, and bedding that needs seasonal storage.

 - The best space savings idea is to get rid of any items you didn’t use this year.
 Chances are, you will not use them again.
 Add to your donation pile.